AMA News: District XI - 2013/03

 I am sad to report the final flight of two more of our longtime District XI modelers, Paul Ortman and Don Saunders.

-Paul was a dedicated Free Flighter for many years and left generous bequests to the AMA, National Free Flight Society, and the Lost Hills Model Airplane Free Flight Association.
+Paul was a dedicated free flighter for many years and left generous bequests to the AMA, the National Free Flight Society, and the Lost Hills Model Airplane Free Flight Association.

 Don was the founder and an officer for half a decade of the Evergreen Radio Modelers Association club in Marysville, Washington.
 Both will be missed and will be honored with bricks in the AMA Walk of Fame at AMA Headquarters in Muncie, Indiana.